kreativekorp/bitsnpicas/README.md

 Bits'N'Picas is a set of tools for creating and converting bitmap and emoji fonts.

+Bitmap font functions can be accessed both with a GUI and from a command line.
+Emoji font functions can only be accessed from a command line.

 ## Creating and Editing Bitmap Fonts with a GUI

 Launch the Bits'N'Picas JAR without any arguments or with the `edit` command to open the bitmap font editor GUI.